 Our investments in U.S. Treasury Bills are classified as held-to-maturity because we have the positive intent and ability to hold the securities to maturity.
 We invest in U.S. Treasury Bills with maturities ranging from less than one to five years.
-Gross unrealized losses were \$ 0.1 million for the three months ended May 31, 2024.
-During the three month period ended May 31, 2024, we recognized an immaterial amount of interest income on these investments, which is included in "Non-operating income, net" in our condensed consolidated statement of income.
+Gross unrealized gains were \$ 0.1 million, and there were no gross unrealized losses as of August 31, 2024.
+Gross unrealized gains and losses were not material as of February 29, 2024.
+During both the three and six month periods ended August 31, 2024, we recognized interest income on these investments of \$ 0.1 million, which is included in "Non-operating income, net" in our condensed consolidated statements of income.